About

 Dr. Ana Kidder

-As a native Whidbey Islander, Dr. Kidder is thrilled to be back practicing medicine and picking up the reins of Central Whidbey Vet Services.
+As a native Whidbey Islander, Dr. Kidder is happy to be settled back at home.
 A 2019 graduate of Washington State University’s College of Veterinary Medicine, Dr. Kidder bought the practice in January 2022.
 She has a special interest in equine preventative care (especially dental health!) and loves supporting the agricultural heritage of Whidbey Island.
 Although she planned to practice large animal medicine, she enjoys the diversity that mixed animal medicine brings to the practice every day!
-When not at the office, she can be found at home in her garden or working on projects with her husband Clint, Greta the spoiled golden retriever, Pickles the very naughty kitty, George her trail pony, Bramble the miniature horse, Rikki the miniature donkey, Martha and Charlotte the moo cows, two terrible geese and some happy hens… maybe some sheep next?
+When not at the office, she can be found at home in her garden or working on projects with her husband Clint, Greta their golden retriever, Pickles the cat, George her trail pony, Bramble the miniature horse, Rikki the miniature donkey, Martha her retired milk cow, two pet geese, a flock of hens and two old sheep.

-Dr. Moody has retired!
-We are excited for him to be able to pursue his hobbies, spend time with family, and build a new home in Missouri, but he sure will be missed!
+Dr. Moody retired but we are excited for him to be able to pursue his hobbies, spend time with family, and build a new home in Missouri.
+We are thankful for his hard work over the years growing a small one-doctor mobile practice into what we have today.

 Allison Gleason is our Licensed Veterinary Technician (LVT).
 Allison is originally from Pennsylvania and came to Whidbey as a proud Navy wife.
 Following her tour with the Navy she graduated with an associate in science degree from Sanford Brown College in Jacksonville, FL.
-She came from a veterinary practice in Florida with three years’ experience, before moving to Whidbey and teaming up with Dr. Moody.
+She came from a veterinary practice in Florida with three years’ experience, before moving to Whidbey and joining our clinic.
 She likes to spend quality time running with her two dogs, Betty and Leo or snuggling with her cat, Artie.

 Jenny rector

 Jenny worked for Dr. Moody many years ago and in 2021 came back to help as one of our assistants.
-Between years as a 4H leader, previous work at the animal shelter, and decades of animal ownership, Jenny is a fountain of knowledge and our go-to-gal for handling the anxious horse.
-She is also very reliable for taking in the odd dog, goat or pony that Dr. Kidder finds at work.
-Needless to say, she currently shares her farm with 5 horses, 5 dogs, 2 cats, 3 goats and a number of chickens.
+Between years as a 4H leader, previous work at the animal shelter, and decades of animal ownership, Jenny is a fountain of knowledge and our go-to-gal for handling horses.
+She is also very reliable for taking in the odd animal that Dr. Kidder finds at work.
+Needless to say, she currently shares her farm with a menagerie of horses, dogs, cats, goats and chickens.

 Ron Marshall

 Ron Marshall is the office manager.
 He retired from the Navy following a 26-year career in aircraft maintenance.
 He then worked as a Crane inspector in North Alaska for 10 years before teaming up with Dr. Moody as the office manager.
 His love of animals runs deep!
-4 dogs, two horses, 4 goats, chickens, ducks and an African Gray keep him on the run.
-Ron and his wife Su live on the north end of Whidbey and love to go camping and kayaking.
+5 dogs, 2 horses, 8 goats, chickens, ducks and an African Gray keep him on the run.
+Ron and his wife Su live on the north end of Whidbey and he loves to take his daughter camping and fishing.